ScaCap/chai-redux/README.md

 Asserts that history contains *state* or *action*.
 It will wait till store history contains *state* or *action*.
-Once state is found *done* is called.
+Once state is found *done* is notified.

 ```
 expect(store).to.have.eventually